 - All taxes and insurance will need to be up to date.

-These are some of the things you should know about the non-borrowing spouse reverse mortgage rules.
-For more help understanding reverse mortgages, be sure to contact us at the Alliance Mortgage Group in Denver today.
+These are some of the things you should know about the non-borrowing spouse reverse mortgage loan rules.
+For more help understanding reverse mortgage loans, be sure to contact us at Alliance Mortgage Group in Denver today.